ryanwelcher/easy-analytics/readme.txt

 1. Upload `easy_analytics` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add your tracking UA-XXXX number in the settings area
-4. Be sure your calling wp_footer(); in your custom theme's footer file.

 == Changelog ==